SEAL-Embedded/sigtekx/docs/guides/creating-issues.md

 **Example Prompt:**
 ```
-I need a GitHub issue for ionosense-hpc.
+I need a GitHub issue for sigtekx.
 The Python test runner in cli.ps1
 prints duplicate status messages - it prints "Running tests..." then
 "Running Python tests..." when you run just the Python tests.